 Underscored in the correspondence was the SEA Games swim fest scheduled Dec.
 2 to 6 at the New Clark City Swimming Stadium in Capas, Tarlac.

-Above all making the PH Games an Olympic qualifier virtually guarantees that all of the region’s swimming elite.
-In addition among them Singaporean Olympic sensation Joseph Schooling and Vietnamese phenom Nguyen Thi Anh Vien, will see action in the competitions.
+Above all making the PH Games an Olympic qualifier virtually guarantees all of the region’s swimming elite.
+Among them, Singaporean Olympic sensation Joseph Schooling and Vietnamese phenom Nguyen Thi Anh Vien will see action.

 “We would like to thank FINA for approving the 30th SEA Games as an Olympic qualifying meet.
 This is truly a first in the history of Philippine swimming,”

-POC, PSI agree to hold ‘all-inclusive’ swim tryouts
+POC, PSI Philippines Swimming agree to hold ‘all-inclusive’ swim tryouts

-All in all 19 meet records were broken.
+All in all, 19 meet records were broken.
 Based on these results.
 This is at a guess 90-95% of the full results.
 Kindly provided to me by a swimming enthusiast.
-What makes the performances more remarkable is the pool was very cold at the Baguio.
+What makes the performances more remarkable is the pool was freezing at the Baguio.
 Making it less than ideal for athletes to swim to the best of their ability.